course-dprep/the-length-effect/README.md

 > Feel free to delete this text.

-# The influence of movie duration on audience raitings, contralling for release year Team 4
+# The influence of movie duration on audience raitings, controling for release year Team 4
 *Describe the purpose of this project*
 Let's wait for description